 Ernst Bloch warns against Hitler and the NSDAP (1924)

-Lea Grundig on life during the Great Depression (1964)
+Lea Grundig recalls living in Germany during the Great Depression (1964)

-Franz von Papen on becoming German chancellor (1952)
+Franz von Papen on his appointment as German chancellor (1952)

 Groener on banning the SA (1932)